5axes/CustomSupportCylinder/README.md

 - Change the value for the support *Angle* in numeric input field in the tool panel if necessary **(Version 1.0.03)**

+- Change the value for the support *Interior size* in numeric input field in the tool panel if necessary **(Version 2.2.0 for Tube support)**

 ![Numeric input field in the tool panel](./images/option_n.jpg)

 Select the type of support to create with the buttons in the support plugin interface :